alphagov/paused/README.md

 # Repository of paused projects

-This repository holds links to documentation of paused projects that has been made public.
+This repository holds links to paused project documentation that has been made public.

 [Government Digital Service (GDS)](https://www.gov.uk/government/organisations/government-digital-service) teams work in quarterly cycles to help us work on the highest priorities while supporting our live services.
 When a cycle ends, work can be paused or stopped in light of changing priorities.

 When this happens, we document our findings to make it easy for the project to be continued in the future.
 We make public as much of this output as possible to support teams outside of GDS who are working on the same problems.
 This is part of [our commitment to make things open](https://www.gov.uk/guidance/government-design-principles#make-things-open-it-makes-things-better).

 Please note that material contained within and linked from this repository should not be considered official guidance or a recommendation from GDS.
-The work referred to in this repository may be incomplete and is collected here just as a reference for external teams working towards similar aims.
+The work referred to in this repository may be incomplete, and is collected here as a reference for external teams working towards similar aims.

-The projects listed may also only be partially paused and work may be continuing in other areas.
+The projects listed may also only be partially paused, and work may be underway in other areas.

 ## List of paused projects